ikacikac/newsreader/README.md

 For now, application can be builded for Chrome, Android and FirefoxOS.
 Steps for building application for each of menitioned platforms will be given in following section.
 Of course, there is the simplest thing and that is web application.

 Directory which is used for building is not part of repository.
-Because of that you have to run `grunt mkdir:init` for initial folder structure where builds will be stored.
+Because of that you have to run `grunt mkdir:init` for initial folder structure where builds will be located.

 ### Web application

- This one has the simplest procedure.
 After making initial folder structure for builds, you have to run `grunt web`.
-Grunt will do concatenation, minificiation, wrapping and copying files where they should be.
+Grunt will do concatenation, minificiation, wrapping and copying files.
 After that you can run web server in `/build/web/` directory.

 If you are using Linux you should have permission to run `python -m SimpleHTTPServer 9000`.
 After that open `http://localhost:9000/` in browser and voila, behold the amazing application!!

 ### Chrome application